koladee/favoriteThings/README.md

 * The user can select from the following list of categories People, Place, Food and all  other categories created by this user.

-* When a ranking value is submitted, the system check through the List table for the favorite things added by this particular user with the same category selected, if any of the favorite things checked for has the same ranking value with the newly submitted favorite thing, the ranking number of the existing favorite thing changes to the sum of the highest ranking in that category for the user and one, thus the newly submitted favorite thing maintains its own ranking value.
+* When a ranking value is submitted, the system checks through the List table for the favorite things added by this particular user with the same category submitted, if any of the favorite things checked for has the same ranking value with the newly submitted favorite thing, the ranking number of the existing favorite thing changes to the sum of the highest ranking in that category for the particular user and one.
+Thus, the newly submitted favorite thing maintains its own ranking value.

 ##Features of the solution
 *  A REST API built with flask-restful with three endpoints (listed in the API endpoint section) which can handle GET, POST and PUT requests.
 * User login implemented with flask-login
 * SQLAlchemy ORM used for querying the database
+* Password encryption using Bcrypt
 * MySQL database
 * Bootstrap framework used for the UI
 * Jquery Javascript framework used
-*

 ## How to get Started